IndigoUnited/js-dejavu/README.md

 Because the parent reference is attached statically there is no performance overhead.
 With this syntax it also gives you the flexibility to call other parent methods.

-### Mixins ###

-A mixin is a class or object that provides a certain functionality to be reused by other classes.
-Mixins can be used like specified in the example above.
-If clashes occur with multiple mixins, that last one takes precedence.

-### Binds ###

-The binds keyword allows you to specify functions that should be bound to the instance.
-This is useful if certain functions are meant to be used as callbacks or handlers.
-You don't need to bind the function manually, it will be bound for you automatically.

 ## Dependencies ##